MicrosoftDocs/dynamics365smb-docs/business-central/admin-manage-documents.md

 The posting process creates gaps in the number series for entries on the **General Ledger Entries** page.
 Those numbers are assigned to the entries on the ledger pages only.
 The number range assigned to the entries is available on the **G/L Register** page in the **From Entry No.** and **To Entry No.** fields.

 > [!NOTE]
-> After you run date compression, all accounts in the ledger are locked.
-That means you cannot, for example, reverse vendor or bank ledger entries for any accounts affected by the compression.
+> After you run date compression, you can't reverse vendor or bank ledger entries for any transactions that are affected by the compression.

 The number of entries that result from a date compression depends on how many filters you set, which fields are combined, and the length of the time period you choose.
 There will always be at least one entry.